-Target repository - The repository to import content into.
+Target repository - The repository into which to import content.
 This list will only be popluated with Hosted repositories of the supported Formats (see format list below).

-As the import is processing, every single file that is imported will be logged to the task log (a new task log is created each time a task runs), along with any errors that may have occurred.
-If an error occurs with any particular file, we will simply log that fact, then continue on importing the rest of the content.
+As Nexus Repository processes the import, it will log every single file it imports to the task log; a new task log is created each time a task runs.
+If an error occurs with any particular file, Nexus Repository will simply log that fact, then continue importing the rest of the content.

-Currently content can be imported into repositories of any format listed below.
-Some formats require that content be structured in a certain manner, as spoken to in the following table:
+You can import content into repositories of any format listed below.
+Some formats require that content be structured in a certain manner:

 Files need to be laid out in the usual maven GAV structure, /(groupId)/(artifactId)/(version)/(artifactId-version.extension)